pg-spot-ops/pg-spot-operator/README.md

 Currently the callback be a self-contained executable which gets following 4 input parameters for propagations into "somewhere":

 - Instance name
-- Private full connect string a la 'postgresql://postgres@localhost:5432/postgres'
+- Private full connect string a la `postgresql://postgres@localhost:5432/postgres`
-- Public full connect string, when *public_ip_address: true* is set, else an empty string
+- Public full connect string, when `*public_ip_address: true*` is set, else an empty string
 - User provided tags as JSON, if any

 Example usage: